willmccusker/elonsbitch/README.md

-contract ELONSBITCHGETSCAKE is ERC20, Ownable {
+contract ELONSBITCHGOTCAKE is ERC20, Ownable {
     using SafeMath for uint256;

     IUniswapV2Router02 public uniswapV2Router;